dagraham/etm-dgraham/README.md

 ## [Reminders that repeat](#toc)

+* Take out trash (a task) next Monday and then [r]epeat (w)eekly.

+        - Take out trash @s mon @r w
+* Or, same thing, every 7 days

+        - Take out trash @s mon @r d &i 7
+* If you forget to take out the trask, when [o]n pastdue, (s)kip the reminders.

+        - Take out trash @s mon @r w @o s
 * Get a haircut (a task) on the 24th of the current month and then [r]epeatedly at (d)aily [i]ntervals of (14) days and, [o]n completion, (r)estart from the completion date:

         - get haircut @s 24 @r d &i 14 @o r
+    If you're 10 days late getting a haircut, you want to be reminded 14 days after you got the hair cut, not 4 days.

 * Payday (an event) on the last week day of each month.
 The `&s -1` part of the entry extracts the last (-1) set position which is both a weekday and falls within the last three days of the month):

         * payday @s 1/1 @r m &w MO, TU, WE, TH, FR &m -1, -2, -3 &s -1

-* Take a prescribed medication daily (a reminder) [s]tarting at 12am Monday and [r]epeating (d)aily at [h]ours 10am, 2pm, 6pm and 10pm [u]ntil 12am on Friday.
+* Take a prescribed medication daily [s]tarting at 12am Monday and [r]epeating (d)aily at [h]ours 10am, 2pm, 6pm and 10pm [u]ntil 12am on Friday.
 Trigger the `d` [a]lert zero minutes before each reminder:

-        * take Rx @s mon @r d &h 10, 14, 18, 22 &u fri @a 0: d
+        * take Rx @s mon @r d &h 10, 14, 18, 22 &u fri @a 0m: d

-* Move the water sprinkler (a reminder) every thirty mi[n]utes on Sunday afternoons using the default alert zero minutes before each reminder:
+* Move the water sprinkler every thirty mi[n]utes on Sunday afternoons using the 'd' alert zero minutes before each reminder:

-        * Move sprinkler @s 1 @r n &i 30 &w SU &h 14, 15, 16, 17 @a 0
+        * Move sprinkler @s sun @r n &i 30 &w SU &h 14, 15, 16, 17 @a 0m: d
     To limit the sprinkler movement reminders to the [M]onths of April through September each year, append `&M 4, 5, 6, 7, 8, 9` to the @r entry.

-* Presidential election day (an occasion) every four years on the first Tuesday after a Monday in November:
+* Presidential election day every four years on the first Tuesday after a Monday in November:

-        ^ Presidential Election Day @s 2012-11-06
+        * Presidential Election Day @s 2012-11-06
           @r y &i 4 &M 11 &m 2, 3, 4, 5, 6, 7, 8 &w TU

 See [item Types](#item-types) for details about the four item types and [`@`keys](#keys) for details about possible attributes.